![]() |

 Sometimes the kidneys fail quickly and dialysis needs to be started on an emergency basis, so there is not time for the patient to undergo surgery and await maturation of the fistula or graft.
 In this case, an IV catheter (the size of a large IV line) can be placed in a vein just beneath the right or left collarbone and can be used immediately for dialysis.
 Such a catheter can remain in place and be used for weeks or even months if needed, until surgery can be done to construct a fistula or graft.

 During the actual procedure of dialysis, the patient usually sits in a lounge chair or lies in a bed, and the arm with the fistula or graft is cleaned with an antibacterial solution.
 Two needles are then inserted, one to carry blood to the dialysis machine, and one to return it to the body.
-In cases where the patient has a tunneled catheter as described just above, the catheter is hooked up via tubing to the dialysis machine.
-The patient's blood flows continuously through the machine, a little at a time, and is cleaned and processed by the dialysis filter.
-During the procedure, excess fluid can be removed from the person's bloodstream as well, allowing swelling in the legs and elsewhere to gradually be reduced.
+In cases where the patient has an intravenous dialysis catheter as described just above, the catheter is hooked up via tubing to the dialysis machine.
+The patient’s blood flows continuously through the machine, a little at a time, and is cleaned and processed by the dialysis filter.
+During the procedure, excess fluid can be removed from the person’s body as well, allowing swelling in the legs and elsewhere to gradually be reduced.

 Because of the removal of fluid and waste products during dialysis, some side effects may occur, including:

-This happens especially in the first few dialysis treatments; but as the person's body gradually adjusts to dialysis, the symptoms often disappear.
+This happens especially in the first few dialysis treatments; but as the person’s body gradually adjusts to dialysis, the symptoms often improve or disappear.
 Many people report that they feel better after starting dialysis, because swelling is reduced, appetite improves, and energy level increases.

 Because the failing kidney is no longer able to remove waste products and fluid from the body efficiently, anything that a patient eats or drinks in between treatments will accumulate in the body and bloodstream.
 Patients quickly learn that one of the keys to feeling well with dialysis is to be careful with salt and water intake in between treatments, so as to minimize fluid accumulation and lessen the need for large amounts of fluid removal during dialysis.